SinusBot/docs/docs/youtube-dl.md

 Unfortunately there is nothing else that you could do other than trying to force IPv4 (as described above) or trying to use a different IP-address.

 *Note: youtube-dl has [network options](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#network-options) such as `--source-address <ip>` to select the correct ip-address in case your server has more than one and `--proxy <url>` that you can use to route requests over another server with a http(s)/socks proxy, however we will **not** help you with configuring this as it has nothing to do with the SinusBot itself.*

+#### Assuming --restrict-filenames since file system encoding cannot encode all characters.
+Set the LC_ALL environment variable to fix this. { #assuming-restrict-filenames data-toc-label='Assuming --restrict-filenames since file system encoding cannot encode all characters' }

+This is only a warning, not an error, however you can you can solve it by setting your system locale to something ending in `UTF-8`.

+On Debian/Ubuntu you can set your locale with: `dpkg-reconfigure locales`<br>
+Select something (use the arrow keys to navigate and ++space++ to select/deselect items) that ends in `UTF-8`, e.g. `en_US.UTF-8` and confirm your selection (++tab++ switches the highlighted button/field and ++enter++ activates it).

+Afterwards restart your system or your SinusBot to make sure that the changes are applied.